-An entity that has joined a consolidated group or groups during the year of income as a subsidiary member must lodge a CGT schedule covering any periods of non-membership if the entity satisfies the requirements for lodgment of that schedule.
+An entity that has joined a consolidated group or groups during the income year as a subsidiary member must lodge a CGT schedule covering any periods of non-membership if the entity satisfies the requirements for lodgment of that schedule.

-If your entity is required to complete a CGT schedule, attach it to your entity's 2006 tax return.
+If your entity is required to complete a CGT schedule. attach it to your entity's 2008 tax return.
 You should lodge only one CGT schedule with your entity's tax return.

-If you are lodging a paper tax return and CGT schedule, please use the preprinted Capital gains tax (CGT) schedule 2006 provided at the back of this guide.
+If you are lodging a paper tax return and CGT schedule, use the preprinted CGT schedule provided at the back of this guide.
 To get extra copies of the preprinted schedule, phone our Publications Distribution Service on 1300 720 092.